 If it is decided by the State Engineer that the wells do indeed affect surface water flows, then in order to get any new appropriation from the state a city would have to replace the water (or some portion of it) it is expected to draw.
 The consequences of this policy are: that in order to grow more than its current water rights can provide, the City of River Heights will be obligated to find other sources of water or water rights.
 Also, holders of more senior rights could force the City and others to provide some replacement water to cover the rights it is already using.
-Part of the reason the State is considering a dam on the Bear River is to provide other water for replacement purposes for cities and other water users that may need to replace water in the future or to cover currently used rights that are junior to more senior rights holders on the Bear River System.
+Part of the reason the State is considering a dam on the Bear River is to provide other water for replacement purposes for cities and other water users that may need to replace water in the future or to cover currently used rights that are junior to more senior rights holders on the Bear River.

 Another way to protect rights is to acquire other, more senior rights, and transfer them to the City's wells.
 This is an acceptable and often times more economical way to protect and enhance current water rights.
-One way to accomplish this would be by acquiring all or part of the rights from the Providence-Logan Irrigation Company or other canal company and transferring them to the City's well.
+One way to accomplish this would be by acquiring all or part of the rights from the Providence-Legan Irrigation Company or other canal company and transferring them to the City's well.

 Recently the Cache County Water Conservancy District has been voted on and implemented.
 The district is charged with overseeing the water use and assisting the cities in Cache County in implementing conservation methods.
 It is also charged to help in protecting all water sources in Cache County.
 The State of Utah has recently required all public water systems to complete a drinking water source protection study and create a plan of action to protect drinking water from contamination at its source.
+LatWest International Engineering has completed the study and has submitted it to source protection study and create a plan of action to protect drinking water from contamination at its source.
 LarWest International Engineering has completed the study and has submitted it to the city along with a plan entitled: Potential Contamination Source Inventory and Management program for River Heights City.
 There are preventative steps to be taken now regularly in the future to warn citizens of potential source contamination.
 It should be a community effort.